Help us improve your experience.

 Self-Signed Certificates

-A self-signed certificate is a certificate that is signed by its creator rather than by a Certificate Authority (CA).
+A self-signed certificate is a certificate that is signed by its creator rather than by a CA.

-Self-signed certificates allow for use of SSL-based (Secure Sockets Layer) services without requiring that the user or administrator to undertake the considerable task of obtaining an identity certificate signed by a CA.
+Self-signed certificates allow for use of SSL based services without requiring the user or administrator to undertake the considerable task of obtaining an identity certificate signed by a CA.

-Self-signed certificates do not provide additional security as do those generated by CAs.
-This is because a client cannot verify that the server connected to is the one advertised in the certificate.
+Self-signed certificates do not provide additional security as do those generated by CAs, because a client cannot verify that the server connected to is the one advertised in the certificate.
+Self-signed certificates are valid for five years.

 Junos OS provides two methods for generating a self-signed certificate:

-A self-signed certificate that is automatically generated by the device is similar to a Secure Shell (SSH) host key.
+A self-signed certificate that is automatically generated by the device is similar to an SSH host key.
 It is stored in the file system, not as part of the configuration.
 It persists when the device is rebooted, and it is preserved when a request system snapshot command is issued.

 Requirements